Walter Perazzo

-Walter Osvaldo Perazzo Otero (born August 2, 1962) is a Colombian-born Argentine football manager, currently in charge of Temperley, and former centre forward.
+Walter Osvaldo Perazzo Otero (born 2 August 1962) is a Colombian-born Argentine football manager and former player who played as a centre forward.
+He is the current youth coordinator of San Lorenzo.

 Biography

 Perazzo was born in Bogotá, Colombia while his father Alberto was a football player for local club Independiente Santa Fe.
 Both of his parents are Argentine.